praseedpai/SlangForDotNet/README.md

 # SlangForDotNet
-The Source code of the Slang4.net Compiler
+The Source code of the Slang4.net Compiler ( The Source were earlier @ htpp://slangfordotnet.codeplex.com )

 The Project aims to show how one can build a compiler using C# and the Reflection.Emit namespace.
 The name of the language is SLANGFOR.NET ( Simple LANGuage FOR .net )